-Senate House Library and the Institute of English Studies are offering, for the fourth time, a prize to a student of the University of London (including the School of Advanced Study and any of the Colleges of the University) for a coherent collection of printed and/or manuscript materials.
+Senate House Library and the Institute of English Studies are offering, for the sixth time, a prize to a student of the University of London (including the School of Advanced Study and any of the Colleges of the University) for a coherent collection of printed and/or manuscript materials.

-The prize is generously funded by Mr. Anthony Davis, a graduate of the University.
+The prize is generously funded by Mr Anthony Davis, a graduate of the University.

 It is possible to enter the prize more than once.
 The standard has been very high and failure one year does not mean failure the next.